 - A student shall be allowed to seek credit transfer or exemptions for up to one-third of the total taught courses units provided that they are equivalent to those offered by the University of Nairobi and were taken at an equivalent level of study from an institution recognized by the University of Nairobi Senate.

-- A student seeking credit transfer or exemptions shall send a formal application to the Academic Registrar through the Principal, College of Humanities and Social Sciences, and the Director of the Institute, justifying the request, and attaching relevant supporting documents.
+- A student seeking credit transfer or exemptions shall send a formal application to the Academic Registrar through the Principal, College of Humanities and Social Sciences, and the Chair of the Department, justifying the request, and attaching relevant supporting documents.

 - Grades for transferred course units shall be entered in the student's transcript while the exempted course units shall be entered as 'exempt'.